gvolpatolima/DogsNcats/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This website allows users to view pictures of dogs and cats, and use an AI-powered image classification feature to determine whether the displayed image is a dog or a cat.
-Users can also change the displayed image by clicking on buttons provided on the website.
+This Django project allows users to view pictures of dogs and cats, and use an AI-powered image classification feature to determine whether the displayed image is a dog or a cat.
+Users can also change the displayed image by clicking on the Fetch Buttons provided on the website.

 ***